kazuibasou/hyper-dk-series/README.md

 ## Requirements
 Require python version 3.6.
-Probably, our code should successfully work on Python 3 series.
+Our code should successfully work on Python 3 series.

 We have confirmed that our code works in the following environments.